 The key attendees at this workshop are your HR or your people subject matter experts and this is where they really earn their stripes!
 It is critically important that you have experts in recruitment, learning and talent to help identify and shape the solutions required to build the workforce for the future.

 Similar to workshop 2, whilst you can do this workshop in an hour and a half, I would strongly recommend you set aside much longer.
 This is largely because you don’t simply want to be able to identify actions, you also want to be able to have the time to discuss them and work out whether they would work.
-For example, you might propose an off-the-shelf training programme but then realise that it isn’t delivered in a way that would work for the type of colleagues you want to upskill and you will only find that out through discussion.
+For example, you might propose an off-the-shelf training programme but then realise that it isn’t delivered in a way that would work for the type of colleagues you want to upskill and you will only find that out through discussion

 The workshop itself will probably need to be divided into three separate sections: